Do Bees Sleep?

 Where Do Bees Sleep?

-For honey bees (Apis mellifera), their beehive is a very busy place.
-It is a bustle of activity 24/7.
+For honey bees (Apis mellifera), their beehive or home is a very busy place.
+It is bustling with activity 24/7.
 Unlike many small towns, the honey bee colony does not stop work when dark arrives.

 With all this hustle and bustle, where can a bee sleep?
 The tired worker has a few choices for a good place to catch a nap.